 Volkswagen Transmission Repair - The 09GVolkswagen Transmission Repair, Rebuild or Replacement - You have found the Seattle area's best transmission engineering team.

 As their owners will be well aware, certain models of the Volkswagen Jetta 2.5 have been known to have transmission problems.
 The transmission on these vehicles, the 09G automatic, often has problems with rough shifting into certain gears, making driving an uncomfortable—and often frightening—experience.
 This problem is common with the 09G transmission, which is actually the same model as the Aisin-Warner TF60SN transmission used in Mini Coopers and the Audi A3.

-To make matter worse, the problem will often occur outside of warranty, even if it’s still fairly soon (usually before 50,000 miles).
+To make matter worse, the problem will often occur outside of warranty, even if it’s still fairly soon – the problems will often occur before 50,000 miles.

 The Thurston Difference

 We re-engineer your Volkswagen Jetta’s transmission so that it will function the way it should, better than the way it was originally designed.

 The shifting problems with the 09G transmission can make driving a terrifying ordeal.
 Some drivers explain their experience as feeling like they’ve been rear ended or wondering if the axles are going to drop out of their car.
 This occurs when shifting gears, during which the driver experiences a slip-bump or rattling.
 Specifically, these problems include:

 – Rough shifts up from 1st to 2nd, then from 2nd to 3rd

 – Rattling, bumping, or banging